-The basic stop order is a regular ol' plain jane "stop".
-In it's most simple form, it is a trigger order that says "if my stock price hits this price point, then sell my stock".
+The basic stop order is a what you see is what you get stop order.
+In its most simple form, it is a trigger order that says, "if my stock price hits this price point, then sell my stock."

 Contrary to popular belief, a stop order is only sent to the floor if the price objective is met.
-Many people believe the market makers are sitting at their desks looking for stop orders to go fill.
-This is simply not true.
-The orders reside on your broker's system until the criteria is met.
-At that point, the order is sent to the floor and executed.
+Many people believe the market makers are sitting at their desks looking for stop orders to fill.
+This is not true as the orders reside on your broker's system until the certain prerequisites are met.
+When the stock orders criteria are met, the order is sent to the floor and executed.

 A basic stop order sends a "market" order to the floor, which means the order is to be filled as quickly as possible at whatever price.
 If you are in a hurry to liquidate a position, this is the order you should use, but if you want to guarantee the price you will sell at, the market order is not the one you want to use.

 A stop limit order is similar to a basic stop order.
-It is also a trigger that, if the criteria is met, will send an order to the floor to sell your position.
-However, with the stop limit, the order that is sent to the floor is a "limit order", not a market order.
+It is also a trigger when certain criteria are met and then will send an order to the floor to sell your position.
+However, with the stop limit, the order that is sent to the floor is a "limit order," not a market order.

-If you are not familiar with limit orders, limit orders set a limit to how much you are willing to accept for your trade.
-For example, if you place a LIMIT order to sell XYZ stock at $34.50, your broker is required by law to make sure that order is filled at $34.50 or better.
+Limit orders set a limit to how much you are willing to accept for your trade.
+For example, if you place a limit order to sell XYZ stock at $34.50, your broker is required by law to make sure that order is filled at $34.50 or better.

 At face value, the stop limit is a better order to place because you can control the price at which your position gets liquidated.
 However, there are some built-in weaknesses to this type of order.
-Specifically, what if the price of the stock can't be sold at your limit price?
-You will be stuck holding the position!
+Specifically, if the price of the stock can't be sold at your limit price, you will find yourself stuck holding the position.

-Have you ever heard of someone complaining that "the stock gapped over my stop"?
+Have you heard of someone use the phrase "the stock gapped over my stop"?
 That person is talking about a stop-limit order.
-It is possible (and in fact happens often) for a stock to move beyond your limit price faster than the trade can be liquidated.
-In this case, you will continue to hold the position and it will appear your stop was a worthless transaction.
+It is possible for a stock to move beyond your limit price faster than the trade can be liquidated.
+In this case, you will continue to hold the position, and it will appear your stop was a worthless transaction.

-Trailing stops can be beneficial in certain circumstances, but in my opinion, they are not effective at actually locking in additional profit.
-In order for the trail to be triggered, by nature you will always be selling on a down tick.
-I have found in most cases, it is best to trade to a target price and simply take your profits.
+Trailing stops can be beneficial in certain circumstances; however, they falter at actually locking in additional profit.
+In order for the trail to be triggered, by nature, you will always be selling on a down tick.
+It is best to trade to a target price and take your profits.

 Finally, let's talk about the contingency trigger.
-Most brokers today allow for a "contingency order".
-Some call them "criteria orders" or "conditional orders".
-They all mean the same thing.
+Most brokers today allow for a contingency order, which can also be called a criteria orders or conditional orders.
 It is simply an order that must meet a certain criteria before being sent to the floor to be traded.

 Let's be more specific.
 Assume you are trading AAPL and have purchased some call options.
 You want to set an order to sell those options if AAPL drops below a certain price.
-In the order form below you can see the two parts to the order.
-Part 1 is the criteria.
-"If AAPL has a last price that is less than $107.00".
+In the order form below, you can see the two parts to the order.
+Part 1 is the criteria, "If AAPL has a last price that is less than $107.00".
 Part 2 is the actual order.
-"Then sell to close my 10 call options at a market price".
+"Then sell to close my ten call options at a market price."